-A water distributer system comprises the set of graph branches (i. e., G = (V, E)) where E denotes set of edges (i.e., pipes) and V denotes the set of vertices (i.e., nodes) explaining about the pipe connections and endings.
+A water distribution system comprises the set of graph branches (i.e., G = (V, E)) where E denotes set of edges (i.e., pipes) and V denotes the set of vertices (i.e., nodes) explaining about the pipe connections and endings in (R. Sarrate et al. 2014).
 A water distribution system is a collection of pipes (i.e., links) connected to the nodes (junctions, tanks and reservoirs).
 The water flows are computed through hydraulic balancing, and through solving the equations at every node and links.
-EPANET software works out the network hydraulic equations automatically.
-The pressure and flow rate of every node and links are obtained from extended-period hydraulic simulation using EPANET software.
+EPANET software works out the network hydraulic equations automatically (Rossman 2000).
+By using the graph model, EPANET software obtains the pressure and flow rate of every node and links from hydraulic simulation.
 EPANET software tool is simulated at without leak condition and pressure data readings are collected.
 The collected readings are taken as the threshold pressure data.